prdepinho/dot_game_engine/README.md

 - type: a string that may be rectangle, point, ellipse, polygon, text or polyline.
 - text: the string of a text object.
 Plain text.
 No formatting is supported.
 - points: an array with coordinates x, y of each point of the object, relative to its position.
-This is useful for Polygonal objects.
+This is useful for polygonal or polyline objects.
 - AABB: an object with the following members.
-This is useful for rectangle objects.
+This is useful for tile, rectangle or ellipse objects.
     - top: the y coordinate
     - left: the x coordinate
     - width: the width
     - height: the height